Quantum Gravity, Hydrodynamics and Emergent Cosmology: A Collection of Perspectives: Discussion and conclusion

 The third thematic unit, Section~\ref{sec:relationalism}, covered recent advancements in developing the relational framework in classical and quantum gravity.
 The first contribution demonstrated that classically a notion of locality consistent with (i) general covariance, (ii) bulk microcausality, and (iii) the existence of gauge-invariant local subsystems can be preserved in background-independent theories, provided it is defined with respect to dynamical rather than external reference frames.
 As discussed in the third contribution, such dynamical frames enable a reduced quantization of gravitational systems.
 It also illustrated how the choice of a dynamical frame influences the physical properties of the resulting quantum gravity model.
 These effects could be systematically explored using a perspective-neutral framework, where both the frame and the system are quantized, and the perspective of the (quantum) reference frame is adopted only at a later stage.
 Although implementing this strategy in full quantum gravity remains an open problem, progress has been made in quantum mechanical systems incorporating gravitational elements, as discussed in the second contribution.

 The fourth thematic unit, Section~\ref{sec:cosmology}, examined the process of cosmic emergence in quantum gravity, highlighting the challenges inherent in reconstructing continuum cosmological concepts from a pre-geometric quantum gravity framework, as well as the significant impact quantum gravity can have on cosmology by helping to alleviate both conceptual and observational tensions.
 The first contribution focused on this potential impact, with particular attention to the complex interplay between quantum gravity, inflation, and dark energy.
 In contrast, the second contribution addressed the challenges associated with emergence itself, specifically the subtle issues surrounding the emergence of time.
 Finally, concrete examples of cosmic emergence were provided in the third and fourth contributions, within the TGFT approach and superstring theory, respectively.
 These examples demonstrated how macroscopic properties of the universe can be quantitatively linked to microscopic quantum-gravitational phenomena.
+In particular, this unit demonstrated that TGFT condensate cosmology is a specific instantiation of the \textit{hydrodynamics on superspace} framework, as advertised by the editors of this collection, and may serve as a template for the extraction of cosmology from superspace hydrodynamics, which encompasses QG signatures, from other quantum gravity approaches.

 To summarize, we hope that this collection represents an important contribution to advancing quantum gravity, cosmology and foundations of physics, and to their overlap, thanks to the lens of \textit{hydrodynamics on superspace} as well as to the many distinct yet interrelated insights offered by the four thematic units.
 Clearly, this effort transcends traditional boundaries and invites interdisciplinary work, fostering innovation across mathematical physics, condensed matter, quantum gravity and cosmology, with the long-term goal of redefining our understanding of spacetime and the universe.